novica/cvnn/novica-nakov-cv.rst

 **25 February 2012**

-A speech_ about online and offline activism at the social media and activism conference "Engage"
+Speech about online and offline activism_ at the social media and activism conference "Engage"

 **15 January 2011**

-A speech about the hacker community and its contributions on mk.Wikipedia's event 10 years anniversary.
+Speech about the hacker community and its contributions on mk.Wikipedia's event 10 years anniversary.

 **December 2006, 2009 & 2010**